alexander-jackson/alexander-jackson.github.io/content/posts/goals-for-2026.md

 much time I will spend dating, but I want to get to the end of the year and feel like I had a good crack at it.
 I might not find the partner I spend the rest of my life with, but I want to take some risks, get out of my comfort zone and have some fun while doing it.
+Let's aim to go on at least one date every month.

 ## Financial Literacy & Growth